Richard Creamer's Personal Website Links Resumes

 - Johns Hopkins University

-I rarely update this website anymore, but below are some older, historical updates...
+I rarely update this website anymore, but below are mostly older, historical updates...

 - Mean Absolute Deviation in Python/Numpy - my StackOverflow answer